Event Life Drawing

 • Christopher Bassi

 Christopher Bassi is an emerging Australian artist of Meriam, Yupungathi, and British decent.
 His work draws on art history, politics, and personal references to explore the complexities of social and cultural identities, enmeshed with colonial histories.
 He graduated from the Queensland College of Art in 2017 with a Bachelor of Fine Art.
-Exhibitions include Documents of Distance, Stable Art Space (2018); Placement: Monica Correa and Christopher Bassi, Spiro Grace Art Rooms (2017); Futureproof, Boxcopy (2018); Cross-mending, Outerspace Ari (2018); BEAUT Festival, Outerspace (2019); and 15 Artists, Redcliff Regional Art Gallery.
-His work is held in a number of private collections including the Museum of Brisbane.
+His exhibitions include Documents of Distance, Stable Art Space (2018); Placement: Monica Correa and Christopher Bassi, Spiro Grace Art Rooms (2017); Futureproof, Boxcopy (2018); Cross-Mending, Outer Space (2018); Beaut Festival, Outer Space (2019); and Fifteen Artists, Redcliff Regional Art Gallery (2019).

 Gara Doolah